Gajapati district: History

-The history of Gajapati district dates back to the Paralakhemundi kingdom.
+The history of Gajapati district dates back to the Paralakhemundi Estate.
 It was part of the Gajapati Kingdom of Odisha.
 During the 12th century CE Paralakhemundi was part of the Khemundi state.
-During the reign of Mukunda Dev, Khemundi was trifurcated, creating three states: Bada Khemundi, Sana Khemundi, and Paralakhemundi.
+During the reign of Mukunda Deba, Khemundi was trifurcated, creating three states: Bada Khemundi, Sana Khemundi, and Paralakhemundi.
 After the trifurcation, Subhalinga Bhanu became the ruler of the Paralakhemundi.
 This line of kings continued to rule Paralakhemundi throughout the Mughal and Maratha rule of Odisha.
 Before the British gained complete control over Odisha, Paralakhemundi became a feudal state under British rule in 1767, during the reign of Gajapati Jagannatha Narayanadev.
 The state had conflicts with British administrators, leading to the arrest of King Gajapati Jagannatha Narayanadev and his son.
 As a result, the state came under direct British supervision.
 However, a revolt broke out among the tribals and Paikas against the king's detention.
 Due to this uprising, the British reinstated the king to his position.
 Paralakhemundi remained under the administration as a feudatory state until its unification with Odisha.

-Maharaja Krushna Chandra Gajapati was an active member of Utkal Sammilani and was instrumental in the creation of the separate state of Odisha.
-Finally, through the efforts of Maharaja Krushna Chandra Gajapati and Utkal Sammilani, the separate state of United Orissa was formed on 1 April 1936.
-The state of Paralakhemundi in the Vizagapatam district was partitioned into two—the capital and most of the princely state came under Orissa while the remaining Telugu-speaking areas remained under the Madras Presidency.

 In 1937, the first Governor of Orissa, Sir John Austin Hubback, invited Krushna Chandra Gajapati Dev to form the cabinet.
 Shri Gajapati became the first Prime Minister of Orissa, serving from April 1, 1937, to July 18, 1937.
 He held the position again for a second term from November 24, 1941, to June 30, 1944.